Have you ever taken part in a tug-of-war?

 Answering questions and advising best practices for using the product

-Product Management are responsible for:
+Product Management is responsible for:

 Maintaining a long-term roadmap of upcoming features